kukushkin/mimi-config/README.md

 ### How to load configuration from your app

-Providing you placed your manifest into `config/manifest.yml`:
+Providing you have placed your manifest into `config/manifest.yml`:

 ```
 config = Mimi::Config.new('config/manifest.yml')